 Pen to Paper

-You might have seen Kristen’s byline in a national trade magazine, your local alternative weekly, or at travel and arts commentaries online.
-While she has, as of late, been focusing on events coordination, she still periodically updates VaguelyBohemian.com, has recently begun participating in Postcrossing, and is a card-carrying member of the Letter Writers Alliance.
+Kristen’s work has been published by her local alternative weekly, a national trade magazine, and travel and arts commentaries online.
+While she has, as of late, been focusing on events coordination, she still periodically updates VaguelyBohemian.com, participates in Postcrossing, and is a card-carrying member of the Letter Writers Alliance.

 Virtual Goodbyes (Cultural Commentary)

 Don’t Tax My Syntax (Political Commentary)